SeriphT/Major-Class-projects/README.md

 # Major-Class-projects

-Repo for my python class
+Repo for projects outside of class as well as larger assignments in python class